mysterious-coding/base_entranced/README.md

 1 = only teammates can hear your voice chats and see icon over your head

+####`/iLikeToDoorSpam`
+0 = door spam allowed, have fun immediately getting hit to 16hp because some shitty was holding down mouse2 before you entered the door

+1 = door spam prohibited for blobs, golan balls, rockets, conc primaries, thermals, and bowcaster alternates within a limited distance of enemies in your FOV

+####`/iLikeToMineSpam`
+0 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 before you entered the door (bonus points for "was planting, bro" excuse)

+1 = mine spam prohibited within a limited distance of enemies in your FOV

 ####`/g_fixHothBunkerLift`
 0 = normal lift behavior for Hoth codes bunker lift (default JK3)